Declaring the Major

 To declare the major:

-Once you have completed all the introductory requirements, you can delcare the major by completing the following steps:
+Once you have completed all the introductory requirements, you can declare the major by completing the following steps:

 • Complete this Coursework Worksheet form